classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/private-event.md

 <a name="Set-Private-Event"></a>

-## Set Private Event
+## How to Set Up a Private or Password Protected Event

-Admin and Organizer both can set an Event as Private.
+Both Admin and Organizer can set an event as private.

-1. As Admin, go to Admin Panel -> Events and click More button.
-And as Organizer, visit Manage Events Page.
+1. As Admin, go to Admin Panel -> Events and click the More button.
+As Organizer, visit the Manage Events page.
 2. Click Private Event.
-3. Check/Uncheck Is Private to switch between private/public event.
+3. Check or uncheck "Is Private" to switch between private and public event.
-4. Set password to make the private event password protected.
+4. Set a password to make the private event password protected for extra security.

     ***